Godot’s nodes are your ingredients. What can you cook up?

 On this site you’ll find a collection of solutions and examples to help you make whatever game system you need.

-If you’re looking to make a game or learn the engine, we recommend you stick with 3.x.
-Don’t worry - what you learn will still apply when the newer version is released!
+There is a limited amount of learning material available, so if you’re looking to make a game or learn the engine, we recommend you stick with 3.x for now.
+Don’t worry - what you learn will still apply when you’re ready to move to the newer version!

 This site has lots of learning material for Godot 3 - but not all of it has been updated for version 4 yet.
 You can click the ribbon in the top-right to toggle the Godot Recipes version, or click the button below: